 Villa De Leyva

 Though I've been on the road only eleven weeks it sometimes feels like a year already.
-Weird.

 Due to some circumstances beyond my control, I've been in large, hot, humid cities far too long.
 Nine days in Panama City, Cartagena for six and then coastal cities such as Santa Marta and Riohacha, then Bogota by accident thanks to Garmin, but I finally broke free and landed in Villa de Leyva in the rain, a small colonial town, beautiful, tranquil and clean.
-The region was a dairy area, with lots of milk cows and horsemen, tending to fields of green rolling hills.
+The region is a dairy area, with lots of milk cows and horsemen, tending to fields of green rolling hills.

-I found a good hostel run by a couple who'd driven a Tuk-Tuk to Ushuaia.
+I'd found a good hostel run by a couple who'd driven a Tuk-Tuk to Ushuaia.
 It felt great to shed the last few weeks of heat and city slime, for the first time breaking out my fleece for the cool nights.

 There was so much to do in the area that I resisted the drive to try and see it.
 My body was telling me to slow down and rest and when the tension released, I couldn't do much anyway.